 The State of Illinois law provides that any person less than 21 years of age who attempts to purchase, possess, consume, or transport any alcoholic beverages within Illinois is subject to fine or imprisonment or both.
 The College does not condone violation of the law with respect to underage drinking.
 Eureka College’s full alcohol and other drug policy is located in the Student Handbook.

 Neither smoking nor vaping is permitted in any residence hall or any other building on campus.
-Students are permitted to smoke outside but must be at least 15 feet from the building.
+Students are permitted to smoke or vape outside but must be at least 15 feet from the building.
 Smoking receptacles are located near most buildings on campus.